XorTroll/Goldleaf/README.md

 ## Known bugs

-- Exiting Goldleaf via HOME menu (as a NRO) seems to crash the system on 7.x firmwares due to a weird USB bug present on that specific versions.
+- Exiting Goldleaf via HOME menu (as a NRO) seems to crash the system on 7.x firmwares due to a weird USB bug present on those specific versions.
 Any non-7.x firmware doesn't have this issue.

-- Apparently, after browsing (more than 4 times?) and then browsing (specific?) empty directories crashes Goldleaf.
+- Apparently, after browsing (more than 4 directories?) and then browsing (specific?) empty directories crashes Goldleaf.
 This issue is strangely common and needs to be looked into.

-- Certain characters (Japanese/Chinese ones, for instance) aren't properly displayed due to the lack of those characters in the default font.

 ## Contributing

 If you would like to contribute with new features, you are free to fork Goldleaf and open pull requests showcasing your additions.

 If you just would like to suggest new ideas, but without actual code implementations, you're free to open an issue.
 Please try not to duplicate those, if the idea or problem is already reported in another issue.

+You can always contact me on my Discord server (invite link below) as an easier way to suggest ideas or directly report issues.

 ### Translations